jfly/jfly.github.io/about.md

 At [Berkeley Spring 2013](https://www.worldcubeassociation.org/results/c.php?i=BerkeleySpring2013), I set the North American Record for one handed single with an 11.28 second solve.

+I worked at [Arista Networks](http://www.arista.com/) from August 2010 to March 2015, when I left to lead the WCA Software Team.

 ### Projects I'm particularly proud of